 7. The Queen of Pentacles

 The Queen of Pentacles tarot card is an obvious pregnancy card.
 Even though this is minor arcana card, the Queen of Pentacles is generally associated with fertility and nurturing.
-The pentacles represent the material world, so this card can also indicate financial stability or abundance.
+The pentacles tarot card meaning is that of the material world, so this card can also indicate financial stability or abundance.
 New parents often worry about the financial strain a child can bring, and this card is a good sign that your family will make it through without great financial hardship.

 She can also represent the need to take care of oneself during pregnancy.
 The Queen is deeply connected to nature, so try taking walks outdoors and spending time in the sunlight.

 The Queen is a loving and protective figure, so she can also suggest that someone is looking out for you during this time, especially a mother or mother-in-law.
+Court cards often represent actual people in our lives.
 Whatever the interpretation, the Queen of Pentacles is a positive card that indicates growth, maturity, and preparedness.
 If you’re pregnant or trying to conceive, she is a welcome addition to your reading.

 8. Four of Wands